CiscoDevNet/NSO-Containers-Reservable-Sandbox/README.md

 All files needed to build the image are present on this repository.
 If you want to build and run a container from this repository, you must do the following changes:

-- Specify the NSO version using the `NSO_VERSION` env var.
+- Specify the NSO version using the `NSO_VERSION` env var on the [sandbox_env_vars](./sandbox_env_vars.sh) file.
 - Replace `nso-devnet/reservable-sandbox` to set the tag name you want to use for the image built.
-- Replace `cisco-nso/cisco-nso-prod` with the image name of the NSO container to be use as a base image (the NSO container you downloaded).
+- Replace `cisco-nso/cisco-nso-prod` with the image name of the NSO container you want to use as a base image (the NSO container you downloaded).

 > [!TIP]
 > Use your IDE search capabilities to find all the ocurrence of the names across the repo.